-**Our 2013 shares are now available!
-Scroll to the bottom of this page for a link to the on-line form, or use the link on the left for a printable, mail-in form.
+**2014 shares are now available.
+To join us, scroll to the bottom of this page for the on-line form.

-Jenny and Bruce have farming roots in eastern Massachusetts, and though located in southwest New Hampshire now, we stay connected by delivering a portion of the farm’s CSA shares to the Boston area.
+Jenny and Bruce have farming roots in eastern Massachusetts, and though located in southwestern New Hampshire now, we stay connected by delivering a portion of the farm’s CSA shares to the Boston area.

-Our pre-boxed shares are available at pick-up places on Tuesdays in Belmont Hill, Watertown, Newton (note, pick up here begins at 4pm, a change for 2013), central Arlington, North Cambridge and Winchester (note, pick up here until 6pm only).
+Our pre-boxed shares are available at pick-up places on Tuesdays in Belmont Hill, Watertown, central Arlington, North Cambridge and Winchester (note, pick up here until 6pm only).
+Newtonville shares will continue in 2014 on Tuesdays as well, with a new location still TBD.
 Thursday share pick ups are in Arlington Heights, east Arlington, Winchester, North Reading, central Belmont and Bedford.
-Share pick up times are 2-9 pm (except Tuesdays in Winchester 2-6pm, and Newton 4-9pm), and the duration of our harvest season is generally twenty-three weeks – early June through mid-November.
-The 2013 share cost is $650 for sign-ups until January 30th, $670 after January 30th.
+Share pick up times are 2-9 pm (except Tuesdays in Winchester 2-6pm), and the duration of our harvest season is generally twenty-three weeks – early June through mid-November.
+The 2014 share cost is $670.

 Our pre-boxed share contains about nine to eleven different items each week, and comes in a ¾ bushel waxed box.
 Picadilly shares are designed for one household, and feed 2-4 people on average.
 The entire share is grown on our family farm, and is certified organic.
 The harvest changes as the season progresses, from tender spring greens, sweet strawberries and crisp carrots; to mouth-watering summer melons and tomatoes; to crisp autumn broccoli and sweet roots and squash.
 We take special attention in our planning to grow an abundance of the “basics” all season long, with a well-varied smattering of less common crops.
 Though the New England harvest season typically rises to a brilliant crescendo in the late summer and fall, we plant our fields with a view toward a steady season-long harvest, and a consistent share size, all season long.
 Every fall, we take the opportunity to reflect on the year’s lessons, including feedback from shareholder surveys, so as to then tweak our growing plans for the coming season.